 You can also upload photos to make your Google profile more engaging, and your Google My Business page is automatically connected to your Google business reviews.

-With everything in one place, Google My Business is your one-stop shop to get your local search engine optimization (SEO) off the ground!
+With everything in one place, Google My Business is your one-stop shop to get your local search engine optimization (SEO Expert) off the ground!

 Build Great Reviews From Current Customers